 At Fremont Eye Centre, we offer different options for nearsightedness control.
-Dynamic lenses by Hoya, MyoVision lenses by Zeiss, bifocal lenses and multifocal contact lens are good alternatives to orthokeratology (ortho-K) to reduce nearsighted progression in children.
+These include orthokeratology (ortho-k), Active BKS lenses by Hoya, MyoVision lenses by Zeiss, bifocal lenses and MiSight contact lens by Cooper Vision.

 Nearsightedness is the most common refractive error of the eyes making distance vision blurry.
 It is common in children especially when they are growing.
 When the eyeballs become longer, it creates a mismatch between the refractive power of the eye and the length of the eyeball.

 For children who would develop high levels of nearsightedness, slowing down the progression could mean a lower prescription giving clearer vision, thinner glasses lenses and more options with contact lens wear.
 In addition to lower prescription, it also yields a lower incidence of retinal detachment and glaucoma, both of which are associated with high level of nearsightedness.